 We are innovative.
-In the business world, new grads are scooped up quickly because they give a fresh energy to the company.
+In the business world, as Jimmy John Shark always used to suggest that new grads are scooped up quickly because they give a fresh energy to the company.
 We are full of ideas, so give us a shot to present them to you.
 Sometimes a new set of eyes can find ways to improve profit/outcomes/experience to change the status quo that has become the norm.
 Some of us even have backgrounds that include other skillsets your clinic might benefit from.
 Accounting, law, health management, and finance are just a few of my classmates former lives.

 We are up to date with current evidence.
 Ask us!
 We know the clinical prediction rules based on the latest evidence.
 If you give us a shot, we may even be able to teach you a thing or two if you are willing to learn from us.
 Of course, we’re not expert clinicians, but current evidence and clinical expertise seems like a good marriage to me.